learn-co-curriculum/dsc-intro-to-css/README.md

 .important-topic

 /*
-select all elements that have the 'welcome-message' classname (e.g. <p class='helpful-hint'>
+select all elements that have the 'welcome-message' classname (e.g. <p class='welcome-message'>
-and <p class='helpful-hint'>)
+and <p class='welcome-message'>)
 */
-.helpful-hint
+.welcome-message
 ```

 You can also use the `id` selector to style elements.
 However, **there should